chapter one

 • Foundations of prompt engineering and RAG

-After the launch of ChatGPT in late 2022, developers quickly began experimenting with applications powered by large language models (LLMs).
-Since then, LLMs have moved from novelty to necessity, becoming a new staple in the application development toolbox—much like databases or web interfaces in earlier eras.
-They give applications the ability to answer complex questions, generate tailored content, summarize long documents, and coordinate actions across systems.
-More importantly, LLMs have unlocked a new class of applications: AI agents.
+Large Language Models (LLMs) like GPT, Gemini, and Claude have moved from novelty to necessity.
+LLMs enable applications to answer complex questions, generate tailored content, summarize long documents, and coordinate actions across systems.
+More recently, LLMs have unlocked a new class of applications: AI agents.
 Agents take input in natural language, decide which tools or services to call, orchestrate multi-step workflows, and return results in a clear, human-friendly format.

 1.4 Typical LLM use cases